-First things first.
-If you don’t know what the Keto coffee is, let’s start there.
-Keto coffee intends to accomplish weight loss through fat-burning, along with added side effects of the relatively speedy weight loss where the dieter actually feels more full, with hunger satisfied, and fighting fewer cravings for unhealthy food and drink choices.
+Keto coffee increases fat-burning which gives the the added side effects of a relatively speedy weight loss because the dieter actually feels more full, with hunger satisfied, and fighting fewer cravings for unhealthy food and drink choices.

-Additionally, proponents discuss a resulting mental boost and focus, and increased physical energy, which are also components that result from properly incorporating the Keto diet.
+Additionally, proponents talk about a resulting mental boost and focus, and increased physical energy, which are also components that result from properly incorporating the Keto diet.